HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ![](assets/standard/image138.png)

-jdbc is committed useAffectedRows=true，the actual number of rows affected will be returned.
+jdbc is committed useAffectedRows=true, the actual number of rows affected will be returned.

 ![](assets/standard/image139.png)